United Kingdom

 No hay anuncios

-Starmer made the announcement of his resignation, attempting to defend his legacy: "Look at what we have achieved in just two years: a stronger economy, moving faster than our competitors; wages that have risen above inflation every month since we came to power.
-We have secured investments, infrastructure is being built, we have put an end to austerity; we have achieved the fastest reduction in NHS waiting lists in seventeen years…"
+Starmer made the announcement of his resignation trying to defend his legacy: "Look at what we have achieved in just two years: a stronger economy, moving faster than our competitors; wages that have risen above inflation every month since we came to power.
+We have secured investment, infrastructure is being built, we have ended austerity; we have achieved the fastest reduction in NHS waiting lists in seventeen years…"

 Cargando